wolframteetz/FixPoint/README.md

 # FixPoint
-Homebrew script to fix powerpoint videos by recoding them
+Homebrew script to fix powerpoint videos by recoding them to a windows-friendly format

 ## Installation